timsch003/rcps.app/README.md

 ### Refactoring

 - Sync logic
-  - Handle connection loss while syncing / active pb request (outbox, state machine / transition map patterns)
+  - Handle connection loss while syncing / on active pb request (outbox and state machine or transition map patterns)
   - Partial recipe updates
 - Auth
   - Removal of storage data when using different accounts on one browser/device